Rollercoaster Ranking – RMC (2022)

 I have been led to believe that the initial launched lift has been toned down and that I may not have experienced the rod in all it’s glory.
 If true, I sincerely hope there comes a day where this can happen.

 As I found it, the first half is a little too underwhelming for what follows and then just when it gets absolutely amazing, it ends.

 #2 Hakugei (Nagashima Spa Land, Japan) – This is nothing short of a beautiful creation.
-It was never quite as wild as the Timbers, but it felt a consistently better ride at all times of day in all parts of the train.
-Hakugei has more to offer though and what it offers is a slightly closer to perfect mix of elements.
+It was never quite as wild as some of those that came before, but it was a consistently incredible ride at all times of day in all parts of the train, even in the direst of situations.
+Hakugei has perhaps the most to offer, of all RMCs, in its combination of both length and power.
+The resultant layout probably has the closest to perfect mix of elements, from someone who over-analyses these things to the point of detraction.
 It did lack character for me and maybe has one zero-G too many so that, combined with not being the most intense, holds it back from the top spot.

 #1 Twisted Colossus (Six Flags Magic Mountain, USA) – Still the king and I’m as much surprised as you probably are.
 Using pain as the measure for intensity (in a good way), no other RMC has come close to hurting my legs (and neck?!) with airtime as much as Twisted Colossus did.
 The out of control feeling exiting the high-five element hasnt been matched either, in a ride type that starts to feel a little calculated and clinical the more you delve into it.